jialuli3/speechbrain/recipes/RABC/ReadMe.md

-## LittleBeats family audio analysis: parent/infant speaker diarizatio and vocalization classification tasks
+## Rapid-ABC: clinician-child speaker diarizatio and vocalization classification analysis
 This recipe is developed based on SpeechBrain toolkit.
 This recipe contains scripts for training and testing child-adult speaker diarization and vocalization classifications using wav2vec 2.0 model on Rapid-ABC corpus.

 ## Uses